The Stowaway Crisis: 2,392 Hidden Passengers Entered U.S. Ports in a Single Year (1921 Report)

 In Desperate Mood

-The previous day, it was stated, a couple of the stowaways had, by breaking doors and windows, contrived to get their freedom.
-It was believed they had in some' way reached the mainland.
+It was stated that the previous day, a couple of the stowaways had contrived to get their freedom by breaking doors and windows.
+It was believed they had somehow reached the mainland.

-So no chances were taken when the group photographed for this article were led out into the large exercising ground with big wired windows overlooking the Bay to face the camera.
-They were carefully counted out and counted in again -- thirteen stowaways.
+So no chances were taken when the group photographed for this article was led out into the large exercising ground with big wired windows overlooking the Bay to face the camera.
+They were carefully counted out and counted in again—thirteen stowaways.

 The stowaways have stout champions as well as detractors.
-Among the latter is at least one Ellis Island official, who described stowaways as "non-moral irresponsibles who would cut your throat for fifty cents."
+Among the latter is at least one Ellis Island official, who described stowaways as "non-moral irresponsible [people] who would cut your throat for fifty cents."

 Some of the stowaways now reaching American ports in large numbers are youths of humble origin desperately anxious to leave their war-stricken homelands.
 Several have jumped overboard in New York Bay.